This is a little article I wrote to help novice entomologists understand the basic principles behind making an insect collection.

 I use a variety of different pins for different jobs:

-- Continental length (38mm) pins for use as stage-pins (in size 3 – 5 – approximately .55mm diameter) or sometimes for direct-pinning very large specimens (in size 1 or 2).
+- Continental length (38mm), stainless steel, nylon-headed pins for use as stage-pins (in size 3 – 5 – approximately .55mm diameter) or sometimes for direct-pinning very large specimens (in size 1 or 2).
 If the specimen is small enough to need a thinner pin then you should be staging it.
 If you use size 0 or below then the pins will twang and you’ll damage specimens.
 You can get away with cheaper “Asta” steel-headed pins for staging with foam but I would use a higher quality pin for direct pinning specimens and for piercing card mounts.

 - Micro pins for direct-pinning most of my specimens:

 - A1 size (0.0056″ x 10mm) for anything tiny

 - B2 size for medium specimens

 - D3 size (0.01″ x 10mm) for larger/standard specimens

 A good binocular microscope with lighting system is an essential part of any entomologist’s equipment and is probably the most expensive thing you will buy.
 Ideally you want to invest in something that has very good optics and a good, bright white light source.
 You don’t need to have very strong magnification – about 5x-40x is perfectly adequate for most flies & wasps.
 When you are ready to buy a microscope the main thing is to try out plenty of different models and test them with a few of your own specimens.

 - Leica S8APO with Chinese 144-LED ring-light – a lovely microscope but a bit expensive for most beginners to buy (~£4000 new from a Leica dealer).
 Fitted with 10x wide-field eyepieces the zoom range is 10x to 80x and the camera port on the top coupled with the fine-focus rack-stand allows you to take stacked photos of whatever you are looking at.
 The optical quality is absolutely superb.